 WHY IS IT NECESSARY?

 Masking is necessary because it is truly the ONLY solution that affords speech privacy, confidentiality, and protection of proprietary information.
-In addition to creating the most harmonious atmosphere in which to work, the benefits of sound masking include greater productivity, efficiency, and employee morale.
+In addition to creating the most harmonious atmosphere in which to work, the benefits of sound masking include greater productivity, efficiency, reduced stress, and higher employee morale.

 HOW DOES IT WORK?